Published on December 24th, 2018 | by Ruben0

 Mouth: again a nice hint of sweet and sour, juicy fruits, with a clear bitter footprint of the flor throughout.
 Olive brine and lemon peel.
 Not very complex and quite serious, but it’s to see how it matches an almost creamy texture to this briney bitterness.

 Availability: around € 28 per 50 cl bottle.
-Almost impossible to find outside of the region.
+Difficult to find, try Bodeboca for instance.

 Summary: An interesting Manzanilla, more full-bodied and serious than what usually comes out of Sanlúcar (especially at this age).
 Full flor, balancing bitterness and still a trace of juicy fruits.
 Good wine and even more interesting as a trilogy.